 Gokyo Lake and Renjo La Pass Trek difficulty

 The level of difficulty also depends on other factors, such as weather and isolation of the region, which demands you to be mentally prepared.
-You can see a transition from a sunny day to a cloudy real quick.
-Unlike the EBC trek, Gokyo Lake and Renjo La pass trekking route see comparatively less crowd.
+You can see a transition from a sunny day to a cloudy one real quick.
+Unlike the EBC trek, Gokyo Lake and Renjo La pass trekking routes see comparatively less crowd.
 The trail follows a less happening course, so the limitations on modern comforts are bigger.

-Even though this Gokyo Lake and Renjo La pass trek is not the highest-altitude pass (if we compare it with Thorong La pass or Cho La pass), trekking uphill towards Renjo La pass can steadily raise the risk of altitude sickness.
+Even though this Gokyo Lake and Renjo La Pass trek is not the highest-altitude pass (if we compare it with Thorong La Pass or Cho La Pass), trekking uphill towards Renjo La Pass can steadily raise the risk of altitude sickness.
 The best way to avoid this minor altitude sickness is to ascend slowly.
 Trekkers see the symptoms, and most of the time, they get cured by taking preventive measures & medicine.

 High altitude can affect a few trekkers if they climb above 4,500 meters, but here you will not spend a lot of time above 4000 meters, which makes it less problematic in terms of altitude-sickness issues.
 And not to forget the well-planned itinerary that we have designed in a way that lets you get acclimated to the climate.
 Your body can get acclimated as you rest for two days (in Namche Bazaar & Gokyo Ri) between the trek.
 Read more about Altitude Sickness >>>

-To participate in the Gokyo Lake and Renjo La pass trekking, you need an extraordinary amount of physical endurance and stamina.
+To participate in the Gokyo Lake and Renjo La Pass trekking, you need an extraordinary amount of physical endurance and stamina.
 If you do not have good physical strength, then you can build it.
 You do not need to hire a trainer or something for that.
 All you need to do is some strength and endurance training to ready your muscles for the upcoming challenge.